whennemuth/bu-wp-docker/README.md

       which is located [here](https://github.com/bu-ist/wp-manifests/blob/master/devl/jaydub-bulb.ini)

-   4. **REPOS:** This is a comma-delimited list of git repositories from the .ini file that are to be built into the wordpress installation of the image. *(An option for "all" repositories is not yet available, but will be coming)*.
+   4. **REPOS:** This is a comma-delimited list of git repositories from the .ini file that are to be built into the wordpress installation of the image.
+Each repo must be locatable in the manifest ini file.
+To build ALL repositories in the manifest, simply omit this entry from the `.env` file.
 Example:

       ```
       responsive-framework-2-x, bu-cms, bu-sustainability, query-monitor